BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

 ### The A11y project

-This is a community-driven effort to make web accessibility easier with tons of resources, events, patterns, checklists and lots more to help you build more accessible applications. [https://a11yproject.com/](https://a11yproject.com/)
+This is a community-driven effort to make web accessibility easier with tons of resources, events, patterns, checklists, and lots more to help you build more accessible applications. [https://a11yproject.com/](https://a11yproject.com/)

 > Accessibility can be a complex and difficult topic.
 The Accessibility Project understands this and wants to help make it easier to implement on the web.